A Knock On The Door

 "Would you gentlemen like to take a

 from me, out the door, walking toward my

 neighbors, a black cloud over their heads and

 | Best Poems | Short Poems

 Email Poem |

-Analysis and Comments on A Knock On The Door
+Comments, Analysis, and Meaning on A Knock On The Door

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Knock On The Door here.